 Activity: A mental challenge

-Suitable Age: They welcome all ages, but I’d say ages 8 or older in order for them to be a contributing puzzle solver.
+Suitable Age: All ages are welcome to most escape rooms (room dependent, of course), but I’d say age eight or older to be a contributing puzzle solver.

 Cost: Price varies depending on the number of players.
 Your chances of success greatly increase with more players, and they recommend at least 4 for optimal results.

 StrongStart Early Learning Centres

 Suitable Age: 0 – 5

 Hours: 9:00 am – 12:00 pm; unless otherwise posted

 StrongStart is a school-based, free drop-in program for families with young children.
 Parents/caregivers accompany their children in play-based early learning activities.
 Qualified Early Childhood Educators lead learning activities that help children learn through play.
 Carefully selected materials and activities help promote language, physical, cognitive, social and emotional development in each child.
 It’s a great place to help prepare your child(ren) for Kindergarten.

 Programming schedules will vary at each location, but all will include a snack, circle time, and free play time.